Career Definition for Urology Assistant

 If you're looking for a different career in this field, here are some options:

 A physical therapist helps patients with illness or injury maintain or improve their body's range of motion and improve pain management.
 Physical therapists evaluate patients' abilities and develop treatment plans; patients may see a physical therapist for help with problems like arthritis, sports injuries, and stroke.
 Treatment can include use of exercises, application of heat or cold, or equipment like walkers.
-Physical therapists have a bachelor's degree and then complete a 3-year Doctor of Physical Therapy (DPT) degree program before earning a required state license.
+Physical therapists earn a bachelor's degree and then complete a 3-year Doctor of Physical Therapy (DPT) degree program before earning a required state license.
 Post-graduate residencies and fellowships are available for physical therapists who want to specialize.
 Physical therapists can become board-certified in a specialty area through the American Board of Physical Therapy Specialties, which requires additional experience and an exam.
-The BLS estimates that jobs for physical therapists will increase 34% from 2014-2024.
-The BLS also reports that physical therapists earned average pay of $84,020 in 2015.
+The BLS estimates that jobs for physical therapists will increase 28% from 2016-2026.
+The BLS also reports that physical therapists earned median pay of $86,850 in 2017.

 An occupational therapist works with patients who have illnesses, injuries, or other conditions that affect their ability to perform common daily tasks.
 They review these patients' needs and abilities, as well as develop care plans designed to help patients maintain or expand their abilities to live and work independently.
 Therapeutic help can include exercises, adaptive aids, and modifications to work and living spaces.
 Occupational therapists have at least a master's degree in occupational therapy; they must also take the National Board for Certification in Occupational Therapists (NBCOT) test to earn the required state license.
 Professional specialty certifications are also available through the American Occupational Therapy Association.
-Per the BLS, jobs in this field are expected to increase 27% from 2014-2024.
-These workers earned an average salary of $80,150 in 2015.
+Per the BLS, jobs in this field are expected to increase 24% from 2016-2026.
+These workers earned a median salary of $83,200 in 2017.